Baka language: Varieties

-It is unclear if Gundi (Ngundi), Ganzi and Massa (Limassa), are mutually intelligible with Baka proper.
+It is unclear if Gundi (Ngundi), Ganzi, and Massa (Limassa), are mutually intelligible with Baka proper.
 Most Massa have shifted to Gundi, which is spoken by 9,000 people.

 The Ngombe tribe speaks Gundi.
 It may have been confused in the literature with the Ngombe population speaking the Bangandu language.

 Phonology

 Consonants

 /d͡z/ can also be heard as post-alveolar [d͡ʒ], among different dialects.

 Vowels

+Orthography

+Baka does not have a standard orthography, and there are many different ways to write it.
+The following is a 2009 recommendation which is supported by the Ministry of Scientific Research and Innovation.
+It is based on the General Alphabet of Cameroon Languages.